Barcelona

 everyday life of the locals and the city guests.

-first of the four stages is presented by remnants of Roman city walls and
+is presented by remnants of Roman city walls and the Placa de Sant Jaume.

-the Placa de Sant Jaume.
-The second stage refers to the medieval times
+The second stage refers to the medieval times and results in the Gothic

-and results in the Gothic quarter in the city, Placa del Rei, the beautiful
+quarter in the city, Placa del Rei, the beautiful cathedral and the countless

-cathedral and the countless churches.
-Here should be mentioned carrer Montcada
+churches.
+Here should be mentioned carrer Montcada and Hospital de la Santa

-and Hospital de la Santa Creau that are set outside the Gothic Quarter.
+Creau that are set outside the Gothic Quarter.

 The architecture era that